pingcap/docs/information-schema/information-schema-analyze-status.md

 Since TiDB v6.1.0, the `ANALYZE_STATUS` table supports showing cluster-level tasks.
 Even after a TiDB restart, you can still view task records before the restart using this table.
 Before TiDB v6.1.0, the `ANALYZE_STATUS` table can only show instance-level tasks, and task records are cleared after a TiDB restart.

-Since TiDB v6.1.0, you can view the task history within the last 7 days through the system table `mysql.analyze_jobs`.
+Since TiDB v6.1.0, you can view the history tasks within the last 7 days through the system table `mysql.analyze_jobs`.

 {{< copyable "sql" >}}